-Lynette is co-founder of Frogs Victoria, a science communicator and media freelancer.
-She has worked with amphibians across the world and completed a Ph.D. in the ecology of native Australian frogs at Monash University.
+Lynette is co-founder of Frogs Victoria.
+She is a science communicator and media freelancer and has worked in amphibian research across the world.
+Lynette completed a Ph.D. in the ecology of native Australian frogs at Monash University.

 David De Angelis